kimoppalfens/kimoppalfens.github.io/_posts/2017-08-17- Powershell App deployment toolkit - GUI.md

 - PSAPP_GUI.PS1 (The file you need to run !)

 When you start the GUI (by launching PSAPP_GUI.PS1 from a Powershell cmd prompt) you should see the interface that allows you to create a new application.
+(Run as administrator the first time to allow the logging module to be downloaded/installed.
+This is not required for the GUI functionality)

 There are a few required fields :

 - Application Vendor